ZXShady/zxshady.github.io/reimagining_std_variant_with_reflection.md

 ```

-Now implementing the destructor it is simple by using a dispatch table to the destructrs of each member.
+Now implementing the destructor it is simple by using a dispatch table to the destructors of each member.

 ```cpp
 void destroy() {